Sukamakmur

 Sukamakmur is a town and an administrative district (Indonesian: kecamatan) in the Bogor Regency, West Java, Indonesia.
-The district is part of the Greater Jakarta metropolitan area, and covers a land area of 154 km^{2}.
-It had a population of 74,578 at the 2010 Census and 85,565 at the 2020 Census; the official estimate as at mid 2023 was 92,167, comprising 47,882 males and 44,285 females.
+The district is part of the Greater Jakarta metropolitan area, and covers a land area of about 175 km^{2}.
+It had a population of 74,578 at the 2010 Census and 85,565 at the 2020 Census; the official estimate as at mid 2024 was 95,771 (comprising 49,759 males and 46,012 females).
 The Sukamakmur sub-district area is currently included in the Jonggol Tourism Area or known as "Puncak Dua", a vast alternative tourism area in Greater Jakarta.

-Sukamakmur was previously part of Jonggol district before it was split off from the southern part of the district in 1999.
-At the time of the discourse of moving the capital of Indonesia to Jonggol, Sukamakmur was also included in the area that would become the capital of Indonesia instead of Jakarta.
+Sukamakmur District was previously part of Jonggol District before it was split off from the southern part of that district on 26 May 1999.
+At the time of the discussion about moving the capital of Indonesia to Jonggol, Sukamakmur was also included in the area that would have become the capital of Indonesia instead of Jakarta.

-The district centre is at the town of Sukamakmur, and the district is sub-divided into ten villages (desa), all sharing the postcode of 16831, as listed below with their areas and populations as at mid 2023.
+The district centre is at the town of Sukamakmur, and the district is sub-divided into ten villages (desa), all sharing the postcode of 16831, as listed below with their areas and populations as at mid 2024.